Xandaros/GithubNotify/README.md

 ## GithubNotify
-A little tool that uses libnotify to tell you when you receive a new notification on GitHub.
+A lightweight tool built utilising libnotify to display existing / recent notifications for a given GitHub account.
+Accounts are configured using a JSON file containing a ['GitHub Access Token'](https://github.com/settings/tokens), see Config File section below.

 ### Requirements
 A notification daemon is required, [dunst](https://www.archlinux.org/packages/?name=dunst) is recommended.
 This must be installed prior to using github-notify.